jekymin8232/vitalguardai-com/README.md

 ## Country Favorability Rankings.
 Top 10 Countries for Immigration.
 <img width="343" height="190" alt="보랏" src="https://github.com/user-attachments/assets/8172c431-efbd-404e-b0f2-2c9f71e6454d" />

-**The richest man in the world, Elon Musk, may have a lot of money, but his sense of humor is basically zero.
-Meanwhile, I believe my sense of humor is world-class.
-Without humor, the pain of life becomes unbearable.
-I may be poor, but I’ve got plenty of humor.**

 1st — **United States**
 When I think of America, I think of freedom.